Please download our fundraising brochure here

-Having market tested the prototype app we are now keen to develop new stories, and are considering Body Image, BLM and Checking facts (part of Fake News or Information Literacy topic) next.
-We would like to make them available to Gloucestershire schools initially and then make them more widely available – though we will also promote the app through The Cyber Security Challenge‘s partnership with The National Crime Agency in Cybergames.
-The prototype app is made available to users through the Google Play and Apple App Stores, as a simple download just like any other app (search the appropriate Appstore for “SpeakOut!” with the logo shown here).
-An initial version is already available and the app contents could, for example, reflect sponsors, donors and supporter’s logos and brands.
+Having market tested the initial app we are now keen to develop new stories, and are considering Body Image, BLM and Checking facts (part of Fake News or Information Literacy topic) next.
+We would like to make them available to Gloucestershire schools initially and then make them more widely available – though we are also promote the app nationally through The Cyber Security Challenge‘s partnership with The National Crime Agency in Cybergames.
+The app is made available to users through the Google Play and Apple App Stores, as a simple download just like any other app (search the appropriate Appstore for “SpeakOut!” with the logo shown here).
+An initial version is already available and the app contents could, for example, be updated to reflect sponsors, donors and supporter’s logos and brands.

 What we are looking to raise and how it will be spent:

 The trustees are continuing to use a lean approach in all other respects, especially in rolling out the app to various schools and organisations (such as The Guides, and The Cyber Security Challenge though Cybergames) throughout the Gloucestershire region and more widely across The UK.
 We intend to use our connections and existing relationships with to ensure that as many schools and children as possible get access to the app, with the best possible chance of success.
 In-house expertise in marketing, social media, design, development and project management will continue to be used, cutting administrative overheads to the bare minimum.
 You can make a donation through our Just Giving Charity Account, by getting in touch with any of our Trustees or emailing email@example.com

 We will be looking to raise further sums to continue the development and breadth of the app and to reach children throughout the UK.